-8 search results for “parliamentary culture”
+8 search results for “parliamentary culture” in the Public website

 Otjes & Louwerse, ‘Parliamentary questions as strategic party tools‘ (West European Politics)

 How many written parliamentary questions does each party put to each minister?
 Political scientists Simon Otjes (University of Groningen) and Tom Louwerse (Leiden University) studied the practice in Dutch parliament and found that parties use parliamentary questions strategically as part of their ‘permanent